 Method(s) of Evaluation

-A. writing an academic paper comparing the major learning theories and evaluating the theories that seem most relevant to educating adult allied health students.
+Writing an academic paper comparing the major learning theories and evaluating the theories that seem most relevant to educating adult allied health students

-E. developing an plan for what documents would be appropriate as exhibits to show compliance with the accreditation standard.
+Examining a standard from an accreditation document and developing a plan for what documents would be appropriate as exhibits to show compliance with accreditation standards

 Method(s) of Instruction

 Individual and collaborative activities in and out of class

 Bastable, Susan B, Margaret M. Braungart, Pamela R. Gramet, Karen Jacobs, and Deborah L. Sopczyk.
 Health Professional as Educator, Principles of Teaching and Learning, 2nd ed.
 (ISBN 978-1284155204).
 2020.